Rare ‘flesh-eating’ bacterium spreads north as oceans warm

 Doctors at HCA Florida Citrus Hospital in Inverness, Florida, rushed King into surgery after recognizing the infection as Vibrio vulnificus, a potentially fatal bacterium that kills healthy tissue around a wound.
 While King lay on the operating table, the surgeon told her husband she would likely die if they didn’t amputate.

-Just four days after the scrape, King lost her leg then spent four days in intensive care.
+Just four days after the scrape, King lost her leg, then spent four days in intensive care.

 “The flesh was gone; it was just bone,” she said of her leg.